Swamiji TV

 A disciplined day and time management help dissolve stress

-"Through the practice of yoga, you can tranquilize your brain waves, your thoughts.
-Patañjali knew that humans would have stress all the time."
+"Through the practice of yoga, you can tranquilize your brain waves and thoughts."

 Filming location: Strilky, Czech Republic